-The arrest can be contested/challenged in summary proceedings as described in question 17.
+The arrest can be contested/challenged in summary proceedings as described in the answer to question 17.
 Usually, the ship owner's lawyer holds the arresting party liable for wrongful arrest and demands immediate release and if refused the ship owner can turn to the court with the request to issue a court order to lift the arrest.